MichaelPaddon/epsilon/MANUAL.md

 ### Interpolation Syntax

-Interpolation is invoked by angle brackets.
+Interpolation is invoked by matched braces.
-For example "`<_letter>`" is replaced by the definition of *_letter*.
+For example "`{_letter}`" is replaced by the definition of *_letter*.
 Interpolation may be nested,
 and the order of fragment definitions is unimportant.
 Both fragments and tokens may be interpolated.

-If you want to use an an open angled bracket in your expression, escape it with a preceding backslash, i.e. "`\<`".
+An open brace may be escaped by preceding it with a backslash, i.e. "`\{`".
+In addition, matched braces that can be interpreted as part of the regular expression are *not* interpolated.
+This includes repetition counts and backslash escapes that use braces.

 ### Regular Expression Syntax